Winis04/STUPS-Toolbox-2.0/README.md

 ==============

 You can start this program by starting the .jar.
-View all command by calling *help*.
+- View all command by calling *help*.
-Start the gui by calling *gui*. exit the programm by calling *exit*.
+- Start the gui by calling *gui*.
+- Exit the programm by calling *exit*.

 How to further develope this project using SableCC